Beliefs > Denominations > Evangelical and Reformed Church

 Evangelical and Reformed Church in the Pacific Northwest

-The General Synod of the Reformed Church was organized in 1863, and the Synod of the Northwest, approved by General Synod, held its first meeting in 1867.
+The General Synod of the Reformed Church was organized in 1863, and the Synod of the Northwest, approved by the General Synod, held its first meeting in 1867.
 Continued westward expansion took the church to the West Coast and north into Canada.
-The Synod of the Northwest created two boards: the Board of Home Missions and the Board of Church Erection.
+The Synod of the Northwest created the Board of Home Missions and the Board of Church Erection.
 These boards and the Synod served the vast territory west of Pennsylvania and into Western Canada.
 These boards were eventually absorbed into the Board of National Missions of the Evangelical and Reformed Church.

 "It was under the Bible‑centered ministry of First Church, emphasizing the verbal inspiration of the Bible, the deity of Christ and his blood atonement, that my childhood and youth were spent."

-An effort at executive leadership for the Pacific Northwest began in 1948 with the election of the Rev. Theodore Van Dyck as President of the Synods serving California and Oregon, Washington and Payette, Idaho.
-The experiment was short‑lived and the Synods returned to their former boundaries and organization until the organization of the Oregon Conference of the United Church of Christ was completed in 1963.
-By that time the churches in Oregon to enter the union were Hillsdale Community, Trinity, St. Paul's and Second Churches, Portland; Meridian, Wilsonville; Zion, Gresham; St. John's, Tillamook; Carmel, Salem; of these six continue in strength.
+An effort at executive leadership for the Pacific Northwest began in 1948 with the election of the Rev. Theodore Van Dyck as President of the Synods serving California and Oregon, Washington, and Payette, Idaho.
+The experiment was short‑lived, and the Synods returned to their former boundaries and organization until the organization of the Oregon Conference of the United Church of Christ was completed in 1963.
+By that time, the churches in Oregon to enter the union were Hillsdale Community, Trinity, St. Paul's and Second Churches, Portland; Meridian, Wilsonville; Zion, Gresham; St. John's, Tillamook; Carmel, Salem; of these six continue in strength.

-Thus the sturdy Swiss and German dairymen and farmers, pioneers all, made their enduring contribution to the vitality of the United Church in the Northwest, and to the "Beautiful, Heady, Exasperating Mix" that the church body is.
+Thus, the sturdy Swiss and German dairymen and farmers, pioneers all, made their enduring contribution to the vitality of the United Church in the Northwest and to the "Beautiful, Heady, Exasperating Mix" that the church body is.

-Prepared by Rev. William H. Tempest
+Prepared by Rev. William H. Tempest (edited for clarity)

-The General Synod of the Reformed Church was organized in 1863, and the Synod of the Northwest, approved by General Synod, held its first meeting in 1867.
+The General Synod of the Reformed Church was organized in 1863, and the Synod of the Northwest, approved by the General Synod, held its first meeting in 1867.
 Continued westward expansion took the church to the West Coast and north into Canada.
-The Synod of the Northwest created two boards: the Board of Home Missions and the Board of Church Erection.
+The Synod of the Northwest created the Board of Home Missions and the Board of Church Erection.
 These boards and the Synod served the vast territory west of Pennsylvania and into Western Canada.
 These boards were eventually absorbed into the Board of National Missions of the Evangelical and Reformed Church.

 "It was under the Bible‑centered ministry of First Church, emphasizing the verbal inspiration of the Bible, the deity of Christ and his blood atonement, that my childhood and youth were spent."

-An effort at executive leadership for the Pacific Northwest began in 1948 with the election of the Rev. Theodore Van Dyck as President of the Synods serving California and Oregon, Washington and Payette, Idaho.
-The experiment was short‑lived and the Synods returned to their former boundaries and organization until the organization of the Oregon Conference of the United Church of Christ was completed in 1963.
-By that time the churches in Oregon to enter the union were Hillsdale Community, Trinity, St. Paul's and Second Churches, Portland; Meridian, Wilsonville; Zion, Gresham; St. John's, Tillamook; Carmel, Salem; of these six continue in strength.
+An effort at executive leadership for the Pacific Northwest began in 1948 with the election of the Rev. Theodore Van Dyck as President of the Synods serving California and Oregon, Washington, and Payette, Idaho.
+The experiment was short‑lived, and the Synods returned to their former boundaries and organization until the organization of the Oregon Conference of the United Church of Christ was completed in 1963.
+By that time, the churches in Oregon to enter the union were Hillsdale Community, Trinity, St. Paul's and Second Churches, Portland; Meridian, Wilsonville; Zion, Gresham; St. John's, Tillamook; Carmel, Salem; of these six continue in strength.

-Thus the sturdy Swiss and German dairymen and farmers, pioneers all, made their enduring contribution to the vitality of the United Church in the Northwest, and to the "Beautiful, Heady, Exasperating Mix" that the church body is.
+Thus, the sturdy Swiss and German dairymen and farmers, pioneers all, made their enduring contribution to the vitality of the United Church in the Northwest and to the "Beautiful, Heady, Exasperating Mix" that the church body is.

-Prepared by Rev. William H. Tempest
+Prepared by Rev. William H. Tempest (edited for clarity)

 Sources